Mountain Valley Pipeline subject of criminal probe

-RICHMOND, Va. — Federal authorities have launched a criminal investigation of the Mountain Valley Pipeline in Virginia.
+RICHMOND, Va. — Federal authorities have launched a criminal investigation into the Mountain Valley Pipeline in Virginia.

-The pipeline’s parent company said in recent corporate filings with the SEC that it has been informed by the U.S. Attorney’s Office for the Western District of Virginia of a criminal investigation.
+The natural gas pipeline’s parent company said in recent corporate filings with the SEC that it has been informed by the U.S. Attorney’s Office for the Western District of Virginia of a criminal investigation.

 The scope of the inquiry is unclear.
 A spokesman for the U.S. Attorney’s office did not immediately return a request for comment.